mitchdavenport88/MSP1/README.md

 ## Demo

-The live site can be viewed here - [alexandra davenport](https://mitchdavenport88.github.io/MSP1/)
+The live site can be viewed here - [alexandra davenport](https://mitchdavenport88.github.io/MSP1/).

-Github repository can be viewed here - [mitchdavenport88/MSP1](https://github.com/mitchdavenport88/MSP1)
+GitHub repository can be viewed here - [mitchdavenport88/MSP1](https://github.com/mitchdavenport88/MSP1).

 ![](https://github.com/mitchdavenport88/MSP1/blob/master/readme-attachments/ami.responsivedesign.is(1).jpg?raw=true)

 ## UX

 ### Strategy
-The aim is to improve the current site by streamlining the existing model; removing irrelevant information and sections to find a balance between an artistic / professional aesthetic and feel.
+The aim is to improve the current site by streamlining the existing one by removing irrelevant information and sections to find a balance between an artistic / professional aesthetic and feel.

 Reasons for the site:
 * Self-promotion.